Thursday, September 14, 2006

 Stephen Stills' Manassas College Tour

 It wasn't so long ago that I'd pound my hands on the coffee table in keeping with the beat to a Stephen Stills song.
 Not to mention that I was in awe of his throaty hoarseness when reaching for a pure vocal pitch.
 How could he pull-off those difficult notes while consistently surrounding himself with world class musicians?
 Was this guy really that good?
 Yep, he sure was.
 Stephen Stills is truly a one-of-a-kind Superstar who charmed the great masses.
-In 1972, while on the road as the Atlantic Records advance man, my assigned task was to knock on doors alerting the media of his kick-ass tour coming to town.
-Plus, with my camera in hand and traveling credentials, I was now a part of the Manassas entourage.
+In 1972, while working as the Atlantic Records advance man for the South, I was assigned to go on the road with Stephen Stills and Manassas with the task of knocking on doors alerting the media of his kick-ass tour coming to town.
+Plus, with camera in hand and adorned with traveling credentials, I was now part of the inner-circle of the Manassas entourage.
+Once on board it didn't take long for me to strike a bond with band members.
 That's when bassist Fuzzy Samuels took me under his wing and taught me how to roll up a big fat Jamaican doobie.
-Plus, pedal-steel guitarist Al Perkins enjoyed just hanging-out with a fellow Southerner and talking about the Muscle Shoales rhythm section.
-Sure, the Rolling Stones thing came-up in our casual conversation.
-But he wasn't the glam type and that connection wasn't a good fit for his laid-back personality.
-Many don't recall him being considered as a replacement for guitarist Mick Taylor of the Rolling Stones upon his departure from the supergroup.
+Seemed that Fuzzy rolled out of bed every morning and fired one up before breakfast.
+Keyboardist Paul Harris and I became friends and hung out often.
+What a talent and a nice guy.
+Plus, pedal-steel guitarist Al Perkins and I became friends as it appeared he just enjoyed the company of just hanging-out with a fellow Southerner.
+He enjoyed chatting over lunch and dinner while talking about the Muscle Shoales rhythm section.

 Can you believe this?
 While jetting to the next gig, Road Manager Buddy Zoloth of Stephen Stills is exasperated by a Rolling Stone Magazine article of the Stills album.
 Pointing on the left is Phillip while in disbelief of the critical review.